catalyzeio/stratum-docs/troubleshooting/account-troubleshooting.md

 ## Locked out of your Account
 - **I have been locked out of my Catalyze account**
-	- **Potential Issue** You may have exceeded the number of incorrect password attempts or suspicious behavior has been detected for your account.
+	- **Potential Issue** You may have exceeded the number of allowed incorrect password attempts or suspicious behavior has been detected for your account.
-	- **Potential Solution** Contact [customer support](https://resources.catalyze.io/stratum/articles/contact/) to re-activate your account.
+	- **Potential Solution** Contact [customer support](https://resources.catalyze.io/stratum/articles/contact/) to unlock your account.